Tutorial on survival modeling with applications to omics data: Beyond penalized and Bayesian Cox models

 \subsubsection{Advanced survival models: cure models, competing risks and multi-state models}

-In some situations, survival data may be different from \hyperref[fig:omics]{Figure~\ref*{fig:omics}c} (also Section ``\hyperref[sec:datasurvival]{Time-to-event data}''), where it was presumed that all individuals will eventually experience the event of interest. \cite{Liu2012} studied the Lasso and SCAD feature selection for the proportional hazard mixture cure model, in which a certain fraction of individuals will never experience the event of interest. \cite{Tapak2015} investigated Lasso, Elastic Net and likelihood-based boosting for microarray-based survival modelling with competing risks, such as ``progression'' versus ``death from non-cancer cause'', i.e., the event of a patient can occur due to one of multiple distinct causes.
+In some situations, survival data may be different from \hyperref[fig:omics]{Figure~\ref*{fig:omics}c} (also Section ``\hyperref[sec:datasurvival]{Time-to-event data}''), where it was presumed that all individuals will eventually experience the event of interest. \cite{Liu2012} studied the Lasso and SCAD feature selection for the proportional hazard mixture cure model, in which a certain fraction of individuals will never experience the event of interest. \cite{Tapak2015} investigated Lasso, Elastic Net and likelihood-based boosting for microarray-based survival modeling with competing risks, such as ``progression'' versus ``death from non-cancer cause'', i.e., the event of a patient can occur due to one of multiple distinct causes.
+There is a growing awareness of the impact of competing risks when developing prognostic models with high-dimensional input data, for example, \cite{Binder2009}, \cite{Ambrogi2016} and \cite{Fu2017}.
 For a single individual who can experience several possible events, \cite{Dutta2016} proposed a multi-state model to identify risk factors in different stages of disease based on high-dimensional input data.